UKCloud/documentation/articles/vmware/vmw-ref-virtual-hardware-v14.md

 In comparison to Virtual Hardware v13, Virtual Hardware v14 enables UKCloud to support NVDIMM controller, 64 NVDIMM devices, Virtual I/O MMU, Virtual TPM and Microsoft VBS.

-Supported Guest OS's can be found via [VMWare's Compatibility Guide] (https://www.vmware.com/resources/compatibility/search.php?deviceCategory=software).
-Setting "Product Release Version" to "EXI 6.7 U3".
+You can find a list of supported guest OSs via the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php?deviceCategory=software) (set **Product Release Version** to **ESXi 6.7 U3**).

 ## When do these changes take effect?

-UKCloud has enabled these upgrades across the following, but not limited to, estates:
+Currently, UKCloud has enabled these upgrades across the following regions, with the remainder follow:

 - Region 1,2,7,8